Our Vineyard Sources

 Abeja Estate Vineyards

-Our wines are produced from a combination of estate fruit and fruit grown by long-term contract in other growing areas of Washington State.
+Our wines are produced from a combination of estate vineyards and fruit grown by long-term contract in other growing areas of Washington State.

-Heather Hill is located at the south end of the Walla Walla Valley Appellation, where we believe the soil, aspect, and growing conditions will prove to be ideal for producing fruit of the highest quality.
+Heather Hill is located at the south end of the Walla Walla Valley Appellation, adjacent to Seven Hills.
+The soil, aspect, and growing conditions are ideal for producing fruit of the highest quality.
 Because of its varied topography, it is, in effect, like having three unique vineyard sites that provide for diverse characteristics in chemistry, ripening, and flavor profiles.
-It takes a number of years for young vineyards to develop to their full potential, and at this point Heather Hill is exceeding our expectations for its evenness, expression of fruit, increasing complexity, and level of quality.
-We credit much of this to the sustainable farming practices that we began in 2002.
+Planted in 2001 Heather Hill provides even, expressive, increasing complex grapes of exceptional quality.
 The spring of 2011 saw the first release Cabernet Sauvignon with the special Heather Hill vineyard designation.

 Mill Creek Vineyard